 Shades, which are colors mixed with black, so they look darker.
 It conveys evil, even danger, which means it works well with pure color or lighter shades.
 It works in a variety of industries and situations.

 Need more detail?
-Check out the chart below.
+Check out the chart by the Visme Visual Learning Center below.

 The third factor is pricing, which should come as no surprise.
 Pricing can be used as a marketing tactic that can help you boost sales.
 However, as entrepreneurs, we’re all initially after the marketing trinity: cost, revenue, and profit.
 That means we all want to cut costs while increasing profits.